php-webdriver/php-webdriver/README.md

 How-tos are provided right here in [📙 our GitHub wiki](https://github.com/php-webdriver/php-webdriver/wiki).

+If you don't use IDE, you may use [API documentation of php-webdriver](https://php-webdriver.github.io/php-webdriver/latest/).

-You may also want to check out the Selenium [docs](https://selenium.dev/documentation/en/) and [wiki](https://github.com/SeleniumHQ/selenium/wiki).
+You may also want to check out the Selenium project [docs](https://selenium.dev/documentation/en/) and [wiki](https://github.com/SeleniumHQ/selenium/wiki).

 ## Testing framework integration